top of page

 #MeetOurPartners: Ana M. Garcia-Cegarra

 Ana M. Garcia-Cegarra is a marine scientist from Spain.
 She arrived in Chile in 2014 to pursue her PhD at the University of Antofagasta, focusing on the conservation of cetaceans along the southeast Pacific Ocean.
 When she first arrived in Mejillones, her advisor told her that sightings of fin whales occurred occasionally during the summer, and that the bay had intense marine traffic, with seven major seaports supplying the mining industry.
-At that time, there were no studie
+At that time, there were no studies

 Hélène Smidt